Mostly Free Resources To Grow Your Art or Writing Business

 Folks who aren’t “all hat and no cattle.”

-Let me know if you have any favorite books or websites to add.
+Let me know if you have any favorite websites to add.

 I don’t miss a week of Darren Rowse’s weekly podcast.
 He’s been my smart, ethical guide through blog-land.

 Check out his free “31 Days To Build A Better Blog” podcast course.
 It gave me the push I needed to launch my blog.

 The Charmed Studio now offers a coaching session to help you deal with the fear and doubt surrounding the writing or editing your first blog post.

 My free Blog Tool Kit for Artists may help too.

 Free DIY Video Resource For Packing Your Art to Ship